kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 - If the `volumeClaimTemplates` is updated again when the previous rollout is blocked, similar to [Pods](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#forced-rollback), user may need to manually deal with the blocking PVCs (update or delete them).
+  - If the PVC cannot become ready because of the old Pod (e.g. unable to schedule), user can delete the Pod and the StatefulSet controller will create a new Pod at new revision.

 In all cases, if the user determines the failure of updating PVCs is not critical, he can change `volumeClaimUpdatePolicy` back to `OnClaimDelete` to unblock normal Pod rollout.